metalwarrior665/actor-google-sheets/README.md

 - **`options`**<[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)>
     - `mode` <[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type)> Any of `replace`, `append`, `modify`, `read`, `load backup`.
 Explained above. **Required**
     - `spreadsheetId` <[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type)> Id of your spreadsheet.
 It is the long hash in your spreadsheet URL. **Required**
+    - `publicSpreadsheet` <[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Boolean_type)> If true, you don't need to authorize.
+You have to publish your spreadsheet and it works only in read mode.
+More in [authorization](#authentication-and-authorization).
     - `datasetId` <[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type)> Id of the dataset where the data you want to import are located. **This option or `rawData` is mandatory for `replace` and `append` modes and cannot be used in other modes.**
     - `rawData` <[array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Indexed_collections_Arrays_and_typed_Arrays)> Array of raw JSON data.
 Can be either in table format (array of arrays) or in usual dataset format (array of objects).
 Objects can be nested, arrays not.
 Raw data cannot exceed 9MB.**This option or `datasetId` is mandatory for `replace` and `append` modes and cannot be used in other modes.**
     - `backupStore` <[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type)> Id of the store where the previous backup was saved.
 It is the id of the default key-value store of the run from which you want to load the backup. **This option is mandatory for "load backup" mode and not usable in other modes.**